-Core databases to include in your systematic review search include the following:
+Core databases to include in systematic review searches include the following:

-You should also include subject specific databases, depending on your research topic.
+Subject specific databases may be indicated, depending on the research topic.
 Examples include:

 Finally, once you identify the set of articles you want to include in your systematic review, you can use a database like Web of Science to identify studies that have cited your articles of interest.